Explains when HBC cover is not required and how to apply for an exemption.

 - projects with an exemption approved in writing under section 97 of the Home Building Act 1989 before work starts.

-Developers or contractors doing residential building work can apply to us for an exemption from their HBC obligations.
+Developers or contractors doing residential building work can apply to us for an exemption from their HBC obligations (under section 97 of the Home Building Act 1989).
+Owner builders cannot apply for an exemption on behalf of contractors that they engage to do work on their behalf.

 How to apply for an exemption

-If you are considering seeking an exemption to home building compensation requirements, please call the State Insurance Regulatory Authority on 13 10 50 (8:30am to 5pm, Monday to Friday).
+It is important that you apply for an exemption well in advance of the planned commencement date of the work.
+If you are considering seeking an exemption to home building compensation requirements, please call us on 13 10 50 (8:30am to 5pm, Monday to Friday).

 Written applications must be sent to the Executive Director, Workers and Home Building Compensation Regulation Division, State Insurance Regulatory Authority, Level 6, McKell Building, 2-24 Rawson Place, Sydney, or emailed to firstname.lastname@example.org